 ChatMessagevalues from completed turns. - The agent builds the current user message from

-UserInput. - The agent resolves active skills and builds a skills prompt.
+- The agent resolves active skills from explicit capabilities, path matches, explicit references, and implicit policy, then builds a compact skills prompt.

 - The agent compiles the prompt bundle through